willhollingsworth/Bitburner/ns2 scripts/hackrunner.md

-# currently on

----

 # To do

+## Build system to queue up sets of jobs on a single target

+    - start at full money, no security
+    - run hack - sleep - weaken - grow - sleep
+    - possibly include a check to not start a hack if server is not at

 ---

-# build system to queue up sets of jobs on a single target
-    - start at full money, no security

-    - run hack - sleep - weaken - sleep - grow - sleep - weaken - end

     delay = [5, 15, 12, 15],
     -----
     ---------------
     1234------------
     12---------------

-## targets
+## Targets list

     - targets should only include devices with money that hacking skill is high enough to hit
     - active job listing [0,0,0] should look over all hosts and see if there are any active jobs

----

-# run multiple sets of grow/weaken/hack
+## Run multiple sets of grow/weaken/hack

     - determine timing, order and amount of w/g/h
         - grab amounts from hackrunner, output should be : host - w/g/h   so Joesguns [24,12,7]